Have you found yourself in a dispute with a supplier, an employee, a customer or another organisation and you need legal support?

 In addition, you may require independent legal advice to deal with employee misconduct.
 A poor workplace investigation can have many negative consequences.
 Our involvement, as independent experienced workplace investigators, can ensure a timely response with a process that is effective and conducted fairly.

-For more information on employment issues, such as preparation of policies, contracts, engagement of contractors, and redundancies, see our Employment Law page.
+For more information on employment issues, such as the preparation of policies and contracts, engagement of contractors, and redundancies, see our Employment Law page.

 Insolvency and administration

 As a business owner, what are your rights, risks and obligations associated with insolvency or going into administration?
-We can advise you on all aspects of the law regarding insolvency and administration, including:
+We can help you with all aspects of the law regarding insolvency and administration, including:

-- what to do if you think you are at risk of being made insolvent
+- advising you what to do if you think you are at risk of being made insolvent

-- your rights and obligations once you have been made insolvent
+- helping you understand your rights and obligations once you have been made insolvent

-- advice to liquidators, administrators and companies in liquidation or under administration
+- advising liquidators, administrators, and companies in liquidation or under administration

 - acting for liquidators and other insolvency practitioners before the courts